candlepin/candlepin.github.io/docs/candlepin/crl.md

 reader when the reader is instantiated.
 As the reader moves through the meta-data items in the *tbsCertList* during initialization, it would simply populate the memo object with the values.
-The caller could then look in the memo object once the reader has finished instatiation.
+The caller could then look in the memo object once the reader has finished instantiation.

 Signature verification is more complex.
 Since the signature algorithm used is required for the verification process and the algorithm information is towards